npalm/aws-auth/newbie guide.md

 # A guide for new users
-This documet is intended to guide a new user through the configuration of the tools environment to the point where the AWS CLI tools can be used comfortably and securely to work with an account/role on AWS.
+This document is intended to guide a new user through the configuration of the tools environment to the point where the AWS CLI tools can be used comfortably and securely to work with an account/role on AWS.

 ## Installation